 BlueStacks is primarily meant as a tool for downloading and installing games, but you can also browse the Google Play Store for other applications, and if you want to add apps and games from other sources, you can use standalone APK files.
 In our experience, Summoners War can be easily installed.
 However, you cannot log in with an existing account, so keep that in mind.

-It is, however, a great way to bring Android to a big screen assuming your hardware is reasonably powerful
+It is, however, a great way to bring Android to a big screen, assuming your hardware is reasonably powerful.

-When it first came out in 2004, the PlayStation Portable (PSP) proved to be very popular.
+When it first came out in 2004, the PlayStation Portable (PSP) proved very popular.
 From launch to retirement, PSP fans had more than 1,370 titles to choose from, most of them in HD.

 You can travel back to 2004 with the PPSSPP emulator.
 It’s easy to load ROMs, and there are several options available to configure the app.
 A range of features is available for users, including HD resolution, the ability to import saves from a physical PSP, and adjusting texture scaling and anisotropic filtering settings.

 You should install this emulator on your Android if you’re a fan of the PSP.